CarHerrera/Whendeez/Ancient/Ancient.md

 ### CT Side

 #### Setups
+- I will be playing A usually solo anchor
+- Ari and Andre will be fighting for mid
+	- Typically will fight for mid by using util
+	- If control is gained then they can try and push cat if possible
+- Alex and Aaron will be playing B
+	- One could start cave early but fall back afterwards

 ![[images/Pasted image 20250915123109.png]]
 ![[images/Pasted image 20250915123337.png]]

+#### Some plays
 ##### A
 - Double push A main
 	- Keep one and fall off or